Cockroach farming: Ease and profitability

 Cockroach farmers describe the insects as being "easy to raise and profitable".
 Cockroaches are omnivores and can feed on rotten vegetables, a readily available and cheap source of food.
 This allows farms to feed the livestock with the waste product of other industries such as potato and pumpkin peelings from local restaurants.
 Gathering the insects is also a relatively simple process; they can easily be vacuumed out of their nests, drowned in a vat of boiling water, and then dried in the sun.

 As an insect, cockroaches are not susceptible to the same diseases as mammals and poultry.
 The hardy creatures have a widely reported capacity for survival.
 The American cockroach (Periplaneta americana) in particular has the second-largest genome of known insect genomes.
 An unusual number of their genes relate to taste and smell, which helps them to avoid toxic food.
 Genes relating to development and immunity help cockroaches grow quickly and resist disease.
 The American cockroach is the most popular species for farming.
 Start-up costs for cockroach farms are low, and there are few regulations.
 "How-to" kits are available for enterprising farmers.

 Challenges

 Some farmers choose to hide the nature of their farm, referring to it as "special farming" in an attempt at secrecy.
 This is due to the stigma attached to the creatures and the possible negative reaction from neighbouring organisations.

 One primary cause for concern with such farms is the potential for the insects to escape, something that could lead to a "catastrophe" according to Zhu Chaodong, a professor and head of insect evolution studies at the Institute of Zoology in Beijing.
-In August 2013, over a million cockroaches escaped from a farm in the Jiangsu province.
-The farmer had an unregistered building housing the creatures that was demolished while he was out to lunch, freeing the insects; the farmer summoned the authorities to exterminate them.
+In August 2013, over a million cockroaches escaped from a farm in Jiangsu province.
+The insects were kept inside an unregistered building too close to a protected watershed.
+When the owner was out to lunch, the authorities, who did not know about the roaches, razed the structure.
+They had to come back to exterminate the insects afterward.